aimee-mcneil-melville/ToDo-Full-Stack/README.md

 <details>
   <summary>Show me some tips</summary>

-  These are some of the tasks you'll need to complete (in no particular order).
+  These are some of the tasks you'll need to complete (not necessarily in this order).
 Don't show more details until you have opinion about how you'll accomplish a specific task.

   * **determining whether a cell is underpopulated, overpopulated or ressurectable**